Kate Bush: 1958–1972: Early life

 Bush was born on 30 July 1958 at a maternity hospital in Bexleyheath, Kent, to an English doctor, general practitioner Robert Bush (1920–2008), and Hannah Patricia (née Daly) (1918–1992), an Irish staff nurse, daughter of a farmer in County Waterford.
-She grew up with her elder brothers, John and Paddy, in an over 350-year-old former farmhouse at East Wickham near Welling, which neighbours Bexleyheath.
+She grew up with her elder brothers, John and Paddy, in an over 350-year-old former farmhouse at East Wickham near Welling, which adjoins Bexleyheath.
 Bush came from an artistic background: her mother was an amateur traditional Irish dancer, her father was an amateur pianist, Paddy worked as a musical instrument maker, and John was a poet and photographer.
 Both brothers were involved in the local folk music scene.
-She was raised as a Roman Catholic.
+She was brought up a Roman Catholic.

 Bush trained at Goldsmiths College karate club, where her brother John was a karate instructor.
 There, she became known as "Ee-ee" because of her squeaky kiai.

 Her family's musical influence inspired Bush to teach herself the piano at the age of 11.
 She also played the organ in a barn behind her parents' house and studied the violin.
 She soon began composing songs, eventually adding her own lyrics.

 1973–1977: Career beginnings

 Bush attended St Joseph's Convent Grammar School, a Catholic girls' school in nearby Abbey Wood.
-During this time, her family produced a demonstration tape with over 50 of her compositions, which was turned down by record labels.
+During this time her family produced a demonstration tape with over 50 of her compositions, which was turned down by record labels.
 Pink Floyd guitarist David Gilmour received the demo from Ricky Hopper, a mutual friend of Gilmour and the Bush family.
-(The 1973 song "Passing Through Air" was recorded as a demo at Gilmour‘s studio a few weeks after her 15th birthday, and later was the earliest Kate Bush recording to be released officially.)
+The 1973 song "Passing Through Air" was recorded as a demo at Gilmour's studio a few weeks after her 15th birthday, and later was the earliest Kate Bush recording to be released officially.

 Impressed, Gilmour financed the 16-year-old Bush's recording of a more professional demo tape.
 The tape consisted of three tracks, produced by Gilmour's friend Andrew Powell and the sound engineer Geoff Emerick, who had worked with the Beatles.
 Powell later produced Bush's first two albums.
 The tape was sent to the EMI executive Terry Slater, who signed Bush.

 "Every female you see at a piano is either Lynsey de Paul or Carole King.
-And most male music–not all of it but the good stuff–really lays it on you.
+And most male music—not all of it but the good stuff—really lays it on you.
 It really puts you against the wall and that's what I like to do.
 I'd like my music to intrude.
 Not many females succeed with that."